Route

 Error Interceptor

-• If no route has a positive priority, routes are matched in descending order based on their path.
+• If no route has a priority defined, routes are matched by longest path.

 version: 2